GeorginaCarlisle/inspiring-young-writers/README.md

 [git](https://git-scm.com/) - Controlled the building of this project in a series of versions which can be tracked.

-[Visual Studio Code](https://code.visualstudio.com/) - The editor in which this project has been built.
-The following extentions were installed and used: Markdown Preview Enhanced
+[Visual Studio Code](https://code.visualstudio.com/) - One of the two editors in which this project has been built.
+The following extentions were installed and used: Markdown Preview Enhanced, Python, Pylance, Tailwind CSS IntelliSense

 [Drawio](https://www.drawio.com) - Used to visually plan out the structure of the platform and how the user will be able to move through it.